teiesti/postie/README.md

 ### Upcoming versions

 - `1.0.0` First stable release.
 No more major API changes.
-- `0.4.0` Some kind of *multiplexing* to support different message types across one Postman.
+- `0.5.0` Some kind of *multiplexing* to support different message types across one Postman.

 ### Current version

+- `0.4.0` *Recipient* reworked: It can now notice start and stop of a connection.
+Unfortuneatly, the changes are not backward compatible.
+You need to adapt any class that implements *Recipient* by renaming `acceptedLast()` to `noticeStop()` and implementing the new method `noticeStart()`.

+### Previous versions

 - `0.3.0` *Office* added, a class that handles ServerSockets to spawn Postmen. *ParallelPostman* and *SemiParallelPostman* merged.
 Cloning of Postman fully reworked to resolve some bugs.

-### Previous versions

 - `0.2.0` *Postman* introduced: A *Mailbox* is now a simple *Receiver*.
 Pluggable serialization added.
 - `0.1.0` Initial approach: *Mailbox* is the central class that handles messages.